astroufsc/chimera-domeflat/README.rst

-chimera-template plugin
+chimera-domeflat plugin
 =======================

-This is a template plugin for the chimera observatory control system https://github.com/astroufsc/chimera.
+This is a plugin for the chimera observatory control system https://github.com/astroufsc/chimera.

 Usage